State’s relief fund for Black Oregonians suspends operations

 Immergut had previously denied two requests for an injunction.
 In those instances, the Oregon Cares Fund set aside money for the plaintiffs in case they prevailed in their legal challenges, leading Immergut to find that they couldn’t show the irreparable harm needed to warrant an injunction.

-But the original plaintiff in the case, John Day logging company, Great Northern Resources, joined with Salem electrical contractor Dynamic Service Fire and Security and its owner, Walter Van Leja, to seek class-action status for the suit earlier in December.
+But the original plaintiff in the case, John Day logging company Great Northern Resources, joined with Salem electrical contractor Dynamic Service Fire and Security and its owner, Walter Van Leja, to seek class-action status for the suit earlier in December.
 They then filed a new motion for a preliminary injunction against the Oregon Cares Fund on behalf of themselves and others in their situation.

+They contend that Oregon has violated the equal protection clause of the U.S. Constitution by distributing benefits on the basis of race and that they and other non-Black individuals and businesses who have suffered because of the pandemic will be irreparably harmed if the fund is allowed to continue distributing money on the basis of race, according to The Oregonian.

+As of Monday, organizers of the Oregon Cares Fund had already approved nearly $50 million in payments and paid out more than $38 million to Black Oregonians, Black-owned businesses and Black-led nonprofits.
+Federal dollars used to seed the fund must be spent by Dec.
+30.

 Oregon Cares Fund offered to deposit its remaining $8.8 million with the court, effectively shutting it down, at least for now.